francescovannini/truetape64/README.md

 ##### Sending data over the PC

 Once the pulse length is detected we need to send it to our software counterpart running on the PC for it to assemble into the output TAP file.
-Our microcontroller has a serial port fast enough to cope with the bitstream coming from the tape so interfacing that with a ultra common USB adapter is quite convenient.
+Our microcontroller has a serial port that is fast enough to cope with the bitstream coming from the tape so interfacing that with a ultra common USB adapter is quite convenient.
 This also provides power to the entire system via the USB port.

 ##### The Datassette tape motor